PeptaHub

 Reported side effects include injection site pain and rare transient visual disturbances.
 The long-term safety profile is not well characterized in Western literature.
 It is a registered pharmaceutical in Russia but is not FDA-approved and is available in Western markets only as a research substance.

-Russian clinical studies report visual function improvement in up to 80% of treated patients across observational series for AMD, retinitis pigmentosa, and diabetic retinopathy.
+Russian observational clinical studies report visual function improvement in approximately 50-80% of treated patients across series for AMD, retinitis pigmentosa, and diabetic retinopathy, without randomized controlled trials to confirm these findings.
 A combined retinalamin-epithalamin-cortexin study in 104 diabetic retinopathy patients showed improved visual acuity.
 No Western RCTs exist.

 § 10